nf-core/configs/docs/medair.md

 Depending on what you are running, you can choose between the `wgs` and `production` profiles.
 Jobs running with the `wgs` profile run on a queue with higher priority.
 Jobs running with the `production` profile can last longer (max time: 20 times, versus 2 days for the `wgs` profile).

 >Usage: -profile medair,wgs ??
 (Check)

->NB: You will need an account to use the HPC cluster on PROFILE CLUSTER in order to run the pipeline.
-If in doubt contact cgg-it.
->NB: Nextflow will need to submit the jobs via the job scheduler to the HPC cluster and as such the commands above will have to be executed on one of the login nodes.
-If in doubt contact cgg-it.